 Rianne handled their mother's death worse than he, refusing to talk to anyone for weeks.
 Instead she just went through the motions of the day, her face lost in a blank countenance.
 She smiled a lot before mother died, but after, it appeared less.
 He had to work to get her to smile, and then when it did come, it was fleeting, like a butterfly gracing a flower: beautiful in its careful movement, but quick to fly away if startled.

 Glancing at Cameron he saw the concern in his eyes, and was glad.
 He would be good for her.
-Rourke forced himself to break from his thoughts and think on the riddle, whispering, “hangs at a man's thigh . . . right, thats it, you're a dog, I daren't speak what leaps to mind.”
+Rourke forced himself to break from his thoughts and think on the riddle, his lips moving only slightly as he whispered, “hangs at a man's thigh . . . right, thats it, you're a dog, I daren't speak what leaps to mind.”

 Cameron smiled innocently, “and that is?”

 Rourke shook his head, unable to be drawn into the jest, but glad for his company.
 Life changed for the better when Cameron's family moved into the same tenement.
 Rianne took a fancy to him and even her smiles returned.

 That smile could melt the most hardened man, he thought softly, while feeling a bit of pride for his sister.
 He liked to think of her as a butterfly.

 It seemed the sun set more slowly this evening, as if it too was reluctant to proceed with the night's affair.
 He took a deep breath to clear his thoughts.
 Cameron was right, he needed to get his head on straight.
 The battle was nearly on.

 Then he remembered the factory foreman walking between the rows of workers at their machines, his hard gaze watching for anybody slacking while he shook the ring of keys at his hip, and the answer came to him.
 He whispered a little smugly, “A key.”

 Cameron furrowed his brow, “Hey! you're some yoke, drawin' me on like that.
 You heard it already?”